Education and Public Engagement

 The K-12 Watershed Education Program

 The Watershed Education Program’s environmental educators have worked closely with K-12 teachers to develop a variety of hands-on, activity based workshops focused on watershed topics that meet NYS Science Standards and local school district teaching objectives.
+The program is run by the Canandaigua Lake Watershed Association with support from the Watershed Council.
 Learn More

 Storm Drain Marking Program

-The Watershed Council and CLWA partner together to work with local schools and youth service groups to place markers on storms drains within the Canandaigua Lake Watershed boundaries.
+The Watershed Council and CLWA have partnered to work with local schools and youth service groups to place markers on storms drains within the Canandaigua Lake Watershed boundaries.
 This project is critical to educating the public about the direct connection between stormwater runoff and lake water quality.
 Learn More

 Watershed Boundary Signs